AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 Nowadays, we call this big data.

-To paraphrase an expert on the B.I.G., big data, big problems.
+To paraphrase an expert on the B.I.G.: mo' data, mo' problems.

 We're going to ask 3 questions.